 This is where WFG stands apart from other MLM systems in that they do not force their associates to buy product to 'remain active'.
 Buying product might not be compulsory.
 The WFG presentation however, explains that to be successful, new recruits need to be 'coachable + willing to follow a proven platfrom'.
 In other words, they need to do what they're told by their upline

 New associates are told that in order to succeed, they need to duplicate the system, and follow exactly what their up line did.
 This includes buying their own WFG products.
 Unlike other financial products in the market, these come with the added bonus of unlocking all your financial dreams...

 The manual says 'Aim at Recruits; Hit Sales'.
 Buying products is not compulsory for new associates.
-Selling products as part of the recruitment process is an activity you need to duplicate.
+Selling products to new recruits is part of the WFG process.

 If they don't keep recruiting, they risk their business dying